 The reverse sear method involves cooking the roast at a low temperature first and then searing it at the end.
 This helps to ensure that the meat is cooked evenly and has a nice crust.
 To do this, preheat your oven to 225°F (107°C) and cook the roast for about 20 minutes per pound.
 Once it reaches your desired doneness, remove it from the oven and let it rest for about 15 minutes.
 Then, preheat your oven to 500°F (260°C) and sear the roast for about 10-15 minutes, or until it has a golden crust.

-See also How long to cook stuffed banana peppers in oven
+See also How to cook couscous in a rice cooker

 Regardless of the cooking technique you choose, it’s important to use a meat thermometer to ensure the roast reaches the desired internal temperature.
 For a medium-rare roast, the thermometer should read about 135°F (57°C), while a medium roast should be around 145°F (63°C).